Reimagining and redesigning the Home experience was the final step in the new Discovery

 Instead of early quick revisions, the new homepage experience was done over time and changed as the experience itself changed.
-Home has a separate research track that rans in parallel with others since home was often the step prior to a user engaging with other parts of the site but we weren't finishing it until the rest of the site was done.
+Home had a separate research track that ran in parallel with others since home was often the step prior to a user engaging with other parts of the site but we weren't finishing it until the rest of the site was done.

-It was important to establish goals early on in the process and identify guiding principles for research and design so that research is more valuable and to avoid doing unnecessary research that wastes time and money.
-It's also important in regards to research because I was able to provide templates for each project that were consistent enough to be facilitated by anyone on the team.
-What this means is that we could have different people collecting, at different times but all returning relatively the same type of information.
-This enabled quicker synthesization and integration of research and opportunities that were out of scope were easier to identify and delegate.
+It was important to establish goals early in the process and identify guiding principles for research and design so that research was more valuable and to avoid doing unnecessary research that wasted time and money.
+Having these goals allowed us to create research templates.
+What this meant is that we could have different people collecting, at different times, but all returning relatively the same type of information.
+This enabled quicker synthesization and integration of research, and opportunities that were out of scope were easier to identify and delegate.

 The New Discovery Education Home

-The new experience set out to provide a solution that set out to accomodate all users by leveraging a personalization system, new layout based around teaching and learning modes, and a persistent navigation system that acted as a "mini" version of the homepage.
+The new experience set out to provide a solution to accomodate all users by leveraging a personalization system, new layout based around teaching and learning modes, and a persistent navigation system that acted as a "mini" version of the homepage.